apify/apify-docs-v2/sources/platform/actors/development/builds.md

 Each build is assigned a unique build number of the form **MAJOR\.MINOR\.BUILD** (e.g. **1\.2\.345**), where **MAJOR\.MINOR** corresponds to the actor version number (see [Versioning](./source_code.md)) and **BUILD** is an automatically-incremented number starting at **1**.

-By default, the build has a timeout of 300 seconds and consumes 2048 MB of memory from the user's memory limit.
+By default, the build has a timeout of 300 seconds and consumes 4096 MB (2048 MB on the free plan) of memory from the user's memory limit.
 See the [Resource limits](../running/index.md) section for more details.

 ## [](#tags)Tags